UdaySagar25/scala-spark/articleFiles/dateTime.md

 +----+--------+-----+--------------+--------------------+
 ```
 ### How to get timestamp of a different time zone ?
+To get the timestamp of a different time zone, we have to use a combination of methods. `from_utc_timestamp()` is used inside `.withColumn()` to get the different time stamp.
 ```scala
 val dfWithTimeZone = dfWithTimestamp.withColumn("ISTRegistrationTime", from_utc_timestamp($"RegistrationTime", "Asia/Kolkata"))
 dfWithTimeZone.show()